Does hiking build muscles?

 A gym is a good option if you want to build muscles or want to increase your strength.
-If you just want to be fit and wan to keep it as natural as possible than hiking is a better option.
-Most muscle building exercises in gym are static exercises, where you don’t have to move, you just have to lift.
+If you just want to be fit and want to keep it as natural as possible then hiking is a better option.
+Most muscle-building exercises in the gym are static exercises, where you don’t have to move, you just have to lift.
 On the other hand, hiking involves the movement of your body every second, which trains your respiratory and abdominal area.
 Besides all that, hiking gives you experience and can be seen as a hobby or a fun activity.

 Another best thing about hiking is that it releases adrenaline and happy hormones in your mind and reduces stress and anxiety.
 It is not that gyms do not have any benefits.
-Lifting heavy weight in the gym is very good to keep your body in shape and mind healthy.
+A lifting heavyweight in the gym is very good to keep your body in shape and mind healthy.
 You can not be good at both by just doing one form of exercise.
 It means, if you do hiking, you can’t achieve the heavy muscles and strength goals.
-Similarly, if you do heavy exercise in the gym, you can’t build your stamina and not able to train your whole body regularly.
+Similarly, if you do heavy exercise in the gym, you can’t build your stamina and are not able to train your whole body regularly.

 You may also like- How to Train for Hiking in the Gym